PDF Accessibility

 Are you ready to create your first accessible PDF?
 Providence College provides the tool Sensus Access to do basic automated PDF accessibility remediation.
 You upload the PDF to Sensus Access, and within minutes, a remediated version of your PDF is emailed back to you.
 IMPORTANT: You still must check the PDF to ensure that it is accessible.
 We recommend using Adobe Acrobat to do that, using the tools mentioned above.

-When you receive your remediated PDF, you must do a final review:
+When you receive your remediated PDF, you must do a final review!

 - Open it in Adobe Acrobat